Donohoe says extra €200m required to fund National Broadband Plan

 Photograph: iStock

+Speaking on RTÉ radio, Taoiseach Leo Varadkar stated the reasons why the State has ruled out Eir’s offer.
+“What they’re offering is not a bid, it is a theoretical alternative.
+The reason why it’s cheaper is because of high connection charges, reconnection charges and user charges.
+Customer service will be inferior.”

+“It’s like if there’s a car in front of you and it’s 20 per cent cheaper, there’s a reason why.
+It’s an inferior product,” he added.

-Speaking on RTÉ’s Morning Ireland radio programme, Mr Donohoe said that in order to pay for the National Broadband Plan, “we will need to find an additional €200 million...across a two to three year period”.
+Speaking on RTÉ’s Morning Ireland radio programme earlier on Thursday, Mr Donohoe said that in order to pay for the National Broadband Plan, “we will need to find an additional €200 million...across a two to three year period”.

 In the context of an economy growing by about 3 per cent a year, he expects that the tax surpluses created over the period to be sufficient to pay for the project.